For carers seeking employment

 Making the most of your caring skills

-The Carer Career Guidance Project was delivered by Carers NSW in partnership with TAFE NSW between June 2022 and April 2023, with funding from the Australian Government Department of Employment and Workplace Relations.
+The following videos and downloadeable resources were developed by Carers NSW as part of the Carer Career Guidance Project, delivered in partnership with TAFE NSW between June 2022 and April 2023, with funding from the Australian Government Department of Employment and Workplace Relations.

 Recognising your skills and strengths